- Location: NE 238th Drive, between Arata and Oregon St. (see location map)

 The improved road will include:

 A 14-foot southbound (uphill) lane with a 12-foot passing lane

 10-foot shared paths for walking and biking on both sides

 The project is a top priority in the East Metro Connections Plan.
 It was identified by a consensus of the four East County cities and Multnomah County.
 The plan was adopted by the four city councils, the Metro Council, and the Multnomah County Board.

 The road currently has no bike lanes and just a narrow sidewalk on one side.
 The improvements will create an opportunity to improve all modes of transportation and improve access to adjacent businesses.

 The current road is also difficult for freight.
 Many trucks are restricted here.
 The changes will allow trucks to connect more easily between US26 and I-84.
 Improved freight movement on 238th will help balance truck traffic between the four I-84 exits in East County.

 At a February 2018 public meeting the project team presented three design concepts for the cross section (or width) of NE 238th Drive.
 They vary in widths and include different features.
 The middle width concept was the most popular one with meeting attendees.
-Click on this file to enlarge the graphic.

 We are interested in your feedback on this project.
 Please fill in the form below if you have any comments, questions or suggestions.